cal-itp/data-infra/airflow/README.md

 The following folder contains the project level directory for all our [Apache Airflow](https://airflow.apache.org/) [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html).
 Airflow is an orchestration tool that we use to manage our raw data ingest.
 Airflow DAG tasks are scheduled at regular intervals to perform data processing steps, like unzipping raw GTFS zipfiles and writing the contents out to Google Cloud Storage.

-Our DAGs, plugins, and changes to [the Airflow image we use for local testing](./Dockerfile) are deployed automatically to Google Cloud Composer when a PR is merged into the `main` branch; see the section on deployment below for more information.
-Images used by some of our Airflow DAGs (i.e. those which are configured with PodOperators) are deployed separately, often also automatically upon merged changes to the relevant Dockerfiles in the repository.
-System configuration for worker count, environment variables, and overrides of Airflow configs are deployed via the [Composer web console](https://console.cloud.google.com/composer/environments?project=cal-itp-data-infra), not via an automated process, but additional dependencies that we add to the standard Composer-managed Airflow install (listed in [requirements.txt](./requirements.txt)) _are_ deployed automatically upon merged changes.
+- Our *DAGs, plugins, and changes to [the Airflow image we use for local testing](./Dockerfile)* are deployed automatically when a PR is merged into the `main` branch; see the section on deployment below for more information.
+- *Images used by our Airflow DAGs* (i.e. those which are configured with PodOperators) are deployed separately, and their deployment information can be found in the respective image READMEs.
+- *System configuration for worker count, environment variables, and overrides of Airflow configs* are deployed via the [Composer web console](https://console.cloud.google.com/composer/environments?project=cal-itp-data-infra), not via an automated process.
+    - Additional dependencies that we add to the standard Composer-managed Airflow install (listed in [requirements.txt](./requirements.txt)) are treated differently, deployed automatically upon merged changes to this repository just like DAG and plugin changes.

 ## Structure